tradingstrategy-ai/docs/source/overview/market-data-feeds.rst

 -----------------------------------

 You should access `the datasets using the Python client library <https://pypi.org/project/trading-strategy/>`_.
-See :doc:`the first example Jupyter notebook how to do this <examples/getting-started>`.
+See :ref:`the first example Jupyter notebook how to do this <tutorial>`.

 If you don't wish to use Python, here are the instructions on how to construct dataset download URLs by hand.